Content

 Abstract:

 To address these limitations, various sensors, including wearable inertial sensors and cameras, have been suggested as promising tools for continuous and objective assessment of motor impairments.
-This dissertation develops analytic pipelines and machine learning approaches to estimate ataxia severity from inertial sensor and video data collected during motor tasks involving upper and lower limbs.
+This dissertation develops analytic pipelines and machine learning approaches to estimate ataxia severity from inertial sensor and video data collected during upper- and lower-limb motor tasks.

 The first part presents an analytic pipeline to estimate motor severity using ankle-worn inertial sensors during a gait task.
 By analyzing sub-second movement profiles and extracting submovement features, supervised learning models are trained to estimate clinician-rated severity.
 The pipeline is further extended to estimate ataxia severity in children with Ataxia-Telangiectasia while minimizing the effects of age-dependent immature motor characteristics.

-The final part extends this framework to inertial sensor and video data collected during simultaneous recording of upper-limb tasks.
-Digital measures of ataxia severity are derived independently and compared to evaluate their agreement.
-Both modalities show strong associations with clinician-rated severity and high agreement, indicating that they capture similar aspects of motor impairment.
+The final part extends this framework to simultaneously acquired inertial sensor and video data during upper-limb motor tasks.
+Digital measures of ataxia severity are derived independently from each modality and compared to evaluate cross-modality agreement.
+Both modalities show strong associations with clinician-rated severity, and their estimates are highly concordant, indicating they capture a consistent representation of motor impairment.

 Overall, this dissertation establishes a progression from feature-based modeling to contrastive learning and cross-modal evaluation, providing a framework for developing and validating digital measures of ataxia.
-These results support the use of wearable sensors and video as objective and scalable tools for monitoring disease severity in clinical and real-world settings.
+These results support the use of wearable sensors and video as objective, scalable tools for monitoring disease severity in clinical and real-world settings.

 Advisor: